-Painting I will develop skills in opaque painting, stressing form and content visual appreciation and individual expression.
+Painting I will develop skills in opaque painting, stressing form and content, visual appreciation and individual expression.
 Students will develop conceptual skills in various painting methods, compositions and color theories.
-Four laboratory hours a week.
+Four laboratory hours a week will be done by arrangement with the instructor.
 Credit: Three semester hours.